-"After long exposure to water mixed with the sweat and bacteria that wash off swimmers' bodies, the disinfecting chemicals create an irritant called chloramine, which can cause painful bloodshot eyes," she says.
-"And always remember to remove contact lenses before you engage in any water activities because wearing them in water introduces an extremely high risk of vision-threatening infection."
+- Keep in mind that most pools are a shared experience.
+"After long exposure to water mixed with the sweat and bacteria that wash off swimmers' bodies, the disinfecting chemicals create an irritant called chloramine, which can cause painful bloodshot eyes," Lin says.

 How to Protect Your Eyes when Swimming

 While all of this may sound a bit scary, Lin says risks are generally low if you adhere to a few best-water-sports-practices, such as:

 - Invest in some good, water-tight swim goggles to reduce contamination and irritation.